hoganphysics/sti3/docs/src/network.rst

   Any legal string is allowed.
 In particular, the <address> field does *not* have to resolve to an official IP address as it is not used for establishing any TCP/IP connection.
 * The <module> is a number that futher distinguishes the address.
-It may loosely be thought of as a port number on a computer.
+It may loosely be thought of as a port number on a computer, but once again it is not used to make a TCP/IP connection.
 * <name> is the name of the device.
 Any legal string is allowed.

 ..
 Note::